calumbruton/Smart-Ball/README.md

 ## The Genetic Algorithm

-The genetic algorithm used consisted of uniform DNA crossover, roulette parent selection, elitism and random mutation.
+The genetic algorithm used uniform DNA crossover, roulette parent selection, elitism and random mutation.

 ### Fitness